Anoma (XAN) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 Anoma Historical Price

-According to the latest data gathered on Anoma live price page, the current price of Anoma is 0.03499USD.
+According to the latest data gathered on Anoma live price page, the current price of Anoma is 0.03369USD.
 The circulating supply of Anoma(XAN) is

 In the past 24 hours, Anoma has shown a price movement of